pacphi/cloudfoundry-with-vault-demo/README.md

 Vault requires an authenticated access to proceed from here on.
 Vault uses tokens as generic authentication on its transport level.

-4. Vault is in `sealed` mode, let's unseal it:
+4. Vault is in `sealed` mode, let's unseal it

 ```
 vault unseal <key>
 vault unseal <key>
 ```

-5. Verify that Vault is in `unsealed` mode:
+5. Verify that Vault is in `unsealed` mode

 ```bash
 vault status | grep Sealed